 STEP 4: Print your confirmation page or write down your confirmation number, and save it for future reference.

 To find out if you’ve been selected

 From Sept.
 14 through Dec.
 31, go to Managed Deer Hunt Results listed below.
-Be prepared to enter your nine-digit Conservation I.D. number (the same I.D. number you used when you applied).
-You also must provide your same Conservation I.D. number when you buy your Managed Deer Hunting Permit.
+Enter your nine-digit Conservation ID number (the same I.D. number you used when you applied).
+You also must provide your same Conservation ID number when you buy your Managed Deer Hunting Permit.

 All successful applicants will receive in the mail an area map and other information regarding the hunt.
 We must have your correct address so you will receive the information you need.
 If your address has changed, contact your local Department office during regular business hours.